stef-codes/nft-drop-starter-project/README.md

-# buildspace Solana NFT Drop Project
+# buildspace Solana NFT Drop Projects
 ### Welcome 👋
 To get started with this course, clone this repo and follow these commands: